awinogradov/generator-bem-ng/README.md

 [bem-core](https://github.com/bem/bem-core) and [bem-components](https://github.com/bem/bem-components) libs developed
 by guys from [Yandex](http://yandex.ru).
 Wait more examples in the future.

+## Troubles

+Now they is hidden.
+Visible is one: auto build distribution for one bundles level only and *yo bem:init* command too.
+I fix it tomorrow :)

 ### Getting to know Yeoman